Integrating Ukraine, Securing Europe: The Strategic Role of the Weimar Triangle

 time

-This roundtable will bring together experts from academia and think tanks in Germany, France, Poland and Ukraine.
-Building on their discussions, participants will develop practical proposals on how the Weimar Triangle and Ukraine can cooperate more closely to advance European integration and prepare for the accession of new member states.
-Their key findings and recommendations will be discussed with Berlin-based decision-makers and distilled into a publication.
+The roundtable brought together 24 experts from academia and think tanks in Germany, France, Poland and Ukraine.
+Building on their discussions, participants developed practical proposals on how the Weimar Triangle and Ukraine can cooperate more closely to advance European integration and prepare for the accession of new member states.

-Partners: Austro-French Centre for Rapprochement in Europe, Policy Council "Ukrainian Prism", German-Ukrainian Bureau, Mieroszweski Centre
+Partners: Austro-French Centre for Rapprochement in Europe, German-Ukrainian Bureau (DUB), Mieroszweski Centre, Foreign Policy Council „Ukrainian Prism“